Guidance System in Finland

 POLICY

-Finland has consistently worked towards creating a coherent and holistic lifelong guidance system that is easily accessible for all individuals at a time, place, and method most appropriate to their needs.
+Finland has consistently worked towards creating a coherent and holistic lifelong guidance system that is easily accessible for all individuals at a time, place and method most appropriate to their needs.
 This has been done in close cooperation and in mutual understanding between the Ministry of Education and Culture, the Ministry of Economic Affairs and Employment and other key stakeholders.
-They are represented in the National Lifelong Guidance Forum (2020-2023) that is set up to discuss the overall development and implementation of guidance strategies and measures.
+They are represented in the National Lifelong Guidance Forumappointed in 2020 to coordinate and develop lifelong guidance.
 The national cross-sectoral policy development is complemented by 15 regional lifelong guidance working groups.

 SERVICES AND PRACTICES